J.B. Hunt Equipment

 I have several of these that I use to load up my TTEX Long Runner piggyback cars.
 The containers are Athearn brand with various

-amounts of road grime, wheel rust, and truck exhaust weathering.
+amounts of road grime, wheel rust, and tractor exhaust weathering.
 A few of the chassis are stock 53' Athearn models, but several are

 kitbashes.
 I had a 5-unit set of 53' containers, but I could not find matching Athearn 53' chassis at a reasonable price (they'd been out